Jeremy Klaff entered

 dream teaching job, Mr. Klaff missed broadcasting and entertainment.
 Therefore,

-house, and instead has made
+basement, and instead has made Powerpoints and

-Powerpoints and lesson plans all day.
+Youtube videos all day.
 He taught himself guitar so he could write dozens

-Only months after picking up his
+Only months after picking up his first guitar,

 Mr. Klaff played on MTV while